Hong Kong Heritage and History Tour – past to present

-St John’s Anglican Cathedral - this beautiful Cathedral, built in the shape of a cross, is a survivor of the earliest buildings of the British era, built on the only freehold lease in Hong Kong, and is unchanged since it early days.
+St John’s Anglican Cathedral – this beautiful Cathedral, built in the shape of a cross, is a survivor of the earliest buildings of the British era, built on the only freehold lease in Hong Kong, and is unchanged since its early days.
 It is the oldest surviving Western ecclesiastical building in Hong Kong, and the oldest Anglican church in the Far East, with construction completed in 1849.
 It was declared a monument in 1996.

 Hong Kong Park – The former military site has been turned into a lush park, a green oasis for birds and pedestrians alike.

 Flagstaff House – Hong Kong Park houses the oldest colonial residence, now the Museum of Tea Ware.

 Hong Kong Tram – No better way to sit and watch life on the street.
 The tramline connects the hubs along the northern shore of Hong Kong Island since 1904.
 It was built along what was then the shore-line!

 The Central-Mid-Levels Escalator – This 800m long convenience added in the 90s increased the property value of not only the mid-level residences but also the streets crossing the escalator, and a new neighborhood, called SoHo, was born.

 Hollywood Road – one of the first roads of the former colony, it connects the eastern and western part of Central, geographically as well as culturally.